Birmingham–Shuttlesworth International Airport: Concourses

 A ribbon cutting ceremony for the new Concourse A and Concourse B took place on February 26, 2013.
 The new terminal officially opened for business on March 13, 2013.
 The new Concourse C was completed along with the second half of the main terminal building and baggage claim upon the completion of the second and final phase of the terminal modernization project.
 A ribbon cutting ceremony for the Concourse C and phase 2 completion was held on August 11, 2014, and Concourse C officially opened for arriving and departing flights on August 14, 2014.

 Concourse A, which opened on March 13, 2013, consists of eight gates: A1–A8.
-It is used by Delta and American.
+It is used by Delta, Spirit, and American.
 It also contains U.S. Customs and Immigration facilities capable of processing arriving international aircraft.
 For international arrivals, a partition is closed, redirecting deplaning passengers down a separate corridor to the customs facility.
 After being processed, passengers proceed through one-way doors into the main arrival hall.

 Concourse B, which opened on March 13, 2013, consists of five gates: B1–B5.
 It is used by American.
-Concourse C, which opened on August 14, 2014, consists of six gates: C1-C6.
+Concourse C, which opened on August 14, 2014, consists of six gates: C1-C6 with the ability to expand by 4 gates.
 It is used by Southwest and United.
 Former Concourse B consisted of six gates, B1-B6.
 Prior to its closure and demolition, Concourse B was used by Northwest/Northwest Airlink, American/American Eagle, Continental/Continental Express and US Airways Express.
 Northwest moved to Concourse C in May 2009 and was merged into Delta a year later.
 American Airlines moved to Concourse C on June 10, 2011; while US Airways and Continental moved to Concourse C on June 24, 2011.
 Concourse B was then closed and demolished in August 2011 to make way for the construction for future concourses A and B.

 Former Concourse C consisted of 13 gates, C1–C14.
 It was the only concourse at the airport in operation and in use during the first phase of the terminal modernization project.
 Therefore, all commercial and charter services used this concourse.
 Concourse C was then closed when the new concourses A and B opened on March 13, 2013.